mgbckr/mlflowhelper/README.md

 There are a few more convenience functions included in `mlflowhelper`:

-## TODOs / Possible features
+## TODOs / Ideas
-* check if loading works across experiments
+- [ ] check if loading works across experiments
-* fine-grained loading behavior (right now we can only specify one run as a source for all artifacts)
-* purge local artifacts (check via API which runs are marked as deleted and delete their artifacts)
+- [ ] purge local artifacts (check via API which runs are marked as deleted and delete their artifacts)
+- [ ] support nested runs by creating subdirectories based on experiment and run
+- [ ] support loading from central cache instead of from runs
+- [ ] automatically log from where and what has been loaded
+- [ ] set tags for logged stages (to check for artifacts before loading them)
+- [ ] consider loading extensions:
+  - [ ] does nested loading make sense (different loads for certain nested runs)?
+  - [ ] does mixed loading make sense (loading artifacts from different runs for different stages)?

 ## Note